QuestBridge students have succeeded academically while experiencing long-term financial hardship.

 - Household income is less than $65,000 a year, and often less for a family of four, with minimal assets.

 - Often eligible for free or reduced-price lunch.

 - Often in the first generation in their family to attend a four-year U.S. college.

-- Unusually high level of family responsibility (caring for siblings, part-time work to support family financially, etc.)
+- Strong personal character and unusually high level of family responsibility (caring for siblings, part-time work to support family financially, etc.)

 - Extracurricular achievements, such as leadership or community activities.